Efficient calculation of carrier scattering rates from first principles: Results

 Following the classic treatment of Brooks and Herring \cite{brooks1951scattering,herring1956transport} we consider the scattering from fully-ionized impurities (`ii'') modelled as screened Coulomb potentials, with the matrix element given by

-where $Z$ is the charge state of the impurity center, $e$ is the electron charge, $n_\mathrm{ii} = n_\mathrm{h} + n_\mathrm{e}$ is the concentration of ionized impurities, and $\beta$ is the inverse screening length (defined in Sec.~I of the Supplemental Material).
+where $Z$ is the charge state of the impurity center, $e$ is the electron charge, $n_\mathrm{ii} = n_\mathrm{h} + n_\mathrm{e}$ is the concentration of ionized impurities, and $\beta$ is the inverse screening length (defined in Sec.~I(B) of the Supplemental Material).
 Unlike previous formulations, our matrix element accounts for anisotropy in the charge screening through use of the full dielectric tensor.
 Taken together, Eqs.~(\ref{eqn:rate}) and (\ref{eqn:element_ii}) reveal that the scattering almost diverges at long wavelengths ($\mathbf{q}\rightarrow0$) due to a $1/\abs{\mathbf{q}}^4$ dependence, and therefore requires very fine sampling to describe correctly.
 For this reason, even the most sophisticated methods for calculating electron scattering by ionized impurities employ the Brooks--Herring formula, in which Eq.~(\ref{eqn:element_ii}) is analytically integrated for a single parabolic band \cite{chattopadhyay1981electron,ponce2018towards}.
 To overcome this limitation, we employ a modified linear-tetrahedron approach to integration, in which tetrahedron cross sections are numerically resampled with hundreds of extra points that exactly satisfy the delta term in Eq.~(\ref{eqn:rate}).
-This allows for ``effective'' $\mathbf{k}$-point mesh densities that would be almost impossible to achieve with uniform $\mathbf{k}$-point sampling (the full methodology is provided in Sec.~II of the Supplemental Material).
-Our approach enables, for the first time, evaluation of Coulomb based impurity scattering in systems with multiple non-parabolic bands, which even more sophisticated approaches such as EPW do not implement.
-In Sec.~II of the Supplemental Material, we demonstrate that our methodology reproduces the exact Brooks--Herring mobility for parabolic band structures.
+This allows for ``effective'' $\mathbf{k}$-point mesh densities that would be almost impossible to achieve with uniform $\mathbf{k}$-point sampling (the full methodology is provided in Sec.~II(A) of the Supplemental Material).
+Our approach enables, for the first time, evaluation of Coulomb based impurity scattering in systems with multiple non-parabolic bands, which even more sophisticated approaches do not currently implement.
+In Sec.~II(E) of the Supplemental Material, we demonstrate that our methodology reproduces the exact Brooks--Herring mobility for parabolic band structures and reveal the failure of the Brooks--Herring approach in the case of systems containing multiple anisotropic valleys.